phpearth/docs/security/uploading.md

 </FilesMatch>
 ```

-or in case of images:
+Or in the case of images:

 ```apacheconf
 ForceType application/octet-stream